ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 In this talk, we will go through

+- Overview of forward propagation for neural networks
-- Basics of how to implement a neural network using Clash.
+- How to implement forward propagation using Clash on an FPGA.
-- How to make accessing the FPGA safe using Rust.
+- How to make accessing the FPGA safely using Rust.

 Architecture